Oxymoron79/zephyr-ble-peripheral/README.md

 $ nrfutil dfu usb-serial -pkg peripheral.zip -p /dev/ttyACM0
 ```

-## Connect to Zephyr Console
+## (Optional) Connect to Zephyr Console

 The firmware has the USB console enabled (based of `samples/subsys/usb/console`) for kernel and application logs.
 The bluetooth stack is configured to log debug messages.

-When running the peripheral, make sure to connect to the USB console:
+When running the peripheral, the USB console can be accessed with a serial port program, e.g.:

 ```
 $ minicom -D /dev/ttyACM0